GeneUmanzor/README.md/README.md

 ### :man_technologist: About Me :
 I am a Computer Science Student at the University of North Texas.
-- Bullet Point 1
+- During my free time I like to skateboard, read, play video games and watch anime.
-- Bullet Point 2
+- I

 ---